arkark/15puzzle-brainfuck/README.md

 # A 15 puzzle written in Brainfuck

-Brainfuck is fully Turing complete, so you can implement **whatever** with it.
-Of course it includes games... for examle 15 puzzle!
+Brainfuck is fully Turing complete, so you can implement **whatever** you want with it.
+Of course it includes games... for examle **15 puzzle**!

 ![demo](/demo.gif)